wds4/DCoSL/dips/grapevine/README.md

 The Grapevine
 =====

 STATUS OF THIS DOCUMENT: barely been started.
-However, you can look at Curated Lists within [Pretty Good Apps](https://github.com/wds4/pretty-good) to see the grapevine in action (or see example with screenshots [here](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/exampleListCuration.md)).
+However, you can download and play with Curated Lists within [Pretty Good Apps](https://github.com/wds4/pretty-good) to see the grapevine in action (or see example with screenshots [here](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/exampleListCuration.md)).

 See the list of [important concepts](importantConcepts.md).